barakman/Relay/ReadMe.txt

     - Retrieve the ID of the Slack channel

 3. TELEG_BOT_ID:
-   Create a bot in the Telgram room:
+   Create a bot in the Telegram room:
    - Enter /newbot and ollow the instructions given by the BotFather
    - Enter /setprivacy and disable the bot's privacy You can read more detailed instructions at either one of the following: